-Currently, U.S. citizens who petition for their spouses and children to become legal immigrants to the United States must first petition for a visa, and in some circumstances—if the spouse or child has accrued more than 180 days of unlawful presence in the U.S.—that spouse or child must then also apply for a "waiver of grounds of inadmissibility" (by filing a Form I-601 which was in effect prior to March 2013) in order to have his or her visa application processed.
-Applicants can only file for a waiver after having been determined "inadmissible" by the U.S. consular officer and must wait abroad for a decision.
+Prior to March 2013, U.S. citizens who petition for their spouses and children to become legal immigrants to the United States must first petition for a visa, and in some circumstances—if the spouse or child has accrued more than 180 days of unlawful presence in the U.S.—that spouse or child must then also apply for a “waiver of grounds of inadmissibility” (by filing a Form I-601 which was in effect prior to March 2013) in order to have his or her visa application processed.
+Applicants can only file for a waiver after having been determined “inadmissible” by the U.S. consular officer and must wait abroad for a decision.
 This caused a lengthy separation for families.

-As a law firm with years of immigration law experience, including the filing of numerous I-601waivers, you can count on Root Law Group to:
+As a law firm with years of immigration law experience, including the filing of numerous I-601A waivers, you can count on Root Law Group to:

 – Advise you as to eligibility for a waiver based on extreme hardship

 – Prepare and file the Form I-601A waiver application on your behalf